apache/pulsar/site2/docs/functions-develop.md

             context.record_metric('elevens-count', 1)
 ```
 <!--Go-->
-The Go SDK [`Context`](#context) object enables you to record petrics on a per-key basis.
+The Go SDK [`Context`](#context) object enables you to record metrics on a per-key basis.
 For example, you can set a metric for the `process-count` key and a different metric for the `elevens-count` key every time the function processes a message:

 ```go
 func metricRecorderFunction(ctx context.Context, in []byte) error {